Free places to go with kids this February half-term

 Great Notley Discovery Park, Braintree

 Great Notley Country Park is home to Essex’s longest play trail with plenty of interactive play equipment to explore.
-Entry is free, and parking prices start at £2.80.
+Entry to the main park is free, and parking prices start at £2.80.

 Essex Police Museum, Chelmsford

 With over 25,000 historical artefacts in the collection, Essex Police Museum tells the story of the local service from the Victorian era to today.
-It’s usually open to the public on Saturdays, and during February half-term it will also be open on Wednesday 19, 10am-4pm.
+It’s usually open to the public on Saturdays, and during the school holidays it’s also open on Wednesdays, 10am-4pm.

 Turf Maze, Saffron Walden